PIPELINE 101

 Why do we need pipelines?

-Few people are aware of the critical work done by millions of miles of liquid and natural gas pipelines in the U.S. to deliver these products safely and reliably to American homes and businesses.
-We can get where we need to go by car, by bus or by plane because pipelines deliver the gasoline, diesel and jet fuel that make fueling up quick, convenient and affordable – at the gas station, bus depot or airport.
-The shelves of our local stores are lined with healthy food and affordable goods that are able to be grown or made because of raw materials delivered by pipeline.
+Few people are aware of the critical role that 2.8 million of miles of pipelines in the U.S. play to help deliver energy safely and reliably to American homes and businesses.
+We can get where we need to go by car, bus, or plane because of pipelines.
+The shelves of our local stores are lined with food and products that are grown or made thanks to raw materials delivered by pipeline.
+Pipelines also transport carbon dioxide for carbon capture and storage and low-carbon hydrogen, helping advance energy innovations critical to economy-wide emissions reductions.

-And our nation is secure because pipelines supply stable, domestically-produced energy that is essential in everyday life and for the industries that drive our economy.
+And our nation is more secure because pipelines supply stable, domestically produced energy that is essential in everyday life and for the industries that drive our economy.

 History